DevneyHamilton/devneyhamilton.github.io/about.markdown

 - algorithm work
 - rapid prototyping

-I expect my focus to shift along with the technology needs of organizations serving the greater good.
+I expect my focus to shift along with the technology needs of organizations working to strengthen communities.

 Technologies I have worked with in depth:
 - Ruby on Rails